The Festival de la Cruz in Castrojeriz northern Spain

 Destination: Castrojeriz

-Welcome to Castrojeriz, a captivating town nestled in the heart of the Spanish countryside, where history, natural beauty, and spirituality converge.
+Welcome to Castrojeriz, a captivating town situated in the heart of the Spanish countryside, where history, natural beauty, and spirituality converge.

 Situated in the province of Burgos, Castrojeriz enjoys a picturesque location on a hill overlooking the expansive plains of Castilla y León.
 This town has a rich history that dates back to ancient times.
 Archaeological findings suggest the existence of settlements in the area since the Roman era, making Castrojeriz an important site along the historical timeline.